bardusco/scrapydweb-docker/README.md

-# README - Scrapydweb Dockerfile Project
+# README - Scrapy Platform Project

 This repository contains the Dockerfile and docker-compose for setting up and deploying Scrapy Platform